 Researchers have noted a growing indifference to plants.
 There are many reasons for plant unawareness.
 In urban areas, many people lack equitable access to plants, parks, and natural spaces.
 Plants are underrepresented in education.
 From kindergarten to college, plant science is fading from curriculum and school programs.
 It also has to do with what’s inside our heads: since most plant life is similar in color, mostly stationary, and densely packed, our brains can be hardwired to lump them together instead of noting their differences.
 In other words, many of us tend to see the forest and not the trees.
 Importantly, awareness for plants differs across cultures.
 Most research on the topic has been done in Western societies, whereas Indigenous communities often have a deep and fundamental awareness of plants.

 We must increase our awareness and empathy for the plant life surrounding and supporting us.
-Sir David Attenborough, the famed British naturalist, once said, “No one will protect what they do not care about, and no one will care about what they have never experienced.”
+In his 1968 speech to the International Union for Conservation of Nature, Senegalese conservationist Baba Dioum said, “In the end, we will conserve only what we love; we will love only what we understand and we will understand only what we are taught.”
 The more we engage with plants and experience their positive effects on our health and wellbeing, the more likely we are to protect them.
 It’s time to become plant passionate.

 (L) Dr. Nina Ronsted examines an herbarium voucher of Madagascar periwinkle.
 (R) Close-up of Madagascar periwinkle